 Hint: Avoid Dry Fork after a serious rainstorm; the predominantly shale trail will cake your fat tires — and your body — with a sticky, annoying paste.

 This bike trail is a full-day trip and does involve a shuttle, unless you opt for an out-and-back.
-If you don't mind shuttling, you have two options: Start from Hermosa, 10 miles north of town, or drive another 15 miles on US 550 to Durango Mountain Resort.
-Grab the Forest Road near the resort's entrance and head west for seven miles over the mountain to Hermosa Park (and the trailhead).
+If you don't mind shuttling, you have two options: Start from Hermosa, 10 miles north of town, or drive another 15 miles on U.S. 550 to Purgatory (formerly Durango Mountain Resort).
+Grab the Forest Road near the resort's entrance and head west for 7 miles over the mountain to Hermosa Park (and the trailhead).

 Although the route seems like a downhill cruise starting from the resort end, that's not exactly true.
 You'll certainly lose more elevation than you'll gain during this 20-mile segment, but the lengthy advanced course makes for a rolling ride rather than an all-out sprint to Hermosa.
 Classic singletrack is present the whole ride, with a few steep sections to get your heart rate up and a few river crossings to cool you down.

 Hint: Don't start this ride too late in the day, as the trail rides longer than it looks.
 The local search-and-rescue team bails out more riders on this trail than any other in the Durango area.